Sound meets sculpture at Stockholm City Station

 Lighting, air conditioning, and ventilation are easily integrated.

-A space that moves people – in every sense
+Delivering a space that moves people

 Related case studies